 To subscribe to Race & Class online through Exact Editions - please click here

-For three decades, it has established a reputation for the breadth of its analysis, its global outlook and its multidisciplinary approach.
-Race & Class is a fully peer reviewed journal containing contributions from scientists, artists, novelists, journalists, politicians and black and Third World activists and scholars.
+For over four decades, Race & Class has established a reputation for the breadth of its analysis, its global outlook and its multidisciplinary approach.
+Race & Class is a fully peer-reviewed journal containing contributions from scientists, artists, novelists, journalists, politicians and Black and Third World activists and scholars.
+It aims to publish new and original thinking and analysis that eschews obscurity for obscurity’s sake, is as free from jargon as possible and accessible to the non-specialist.
+It aims to identify and speak to the concerns of our world today, the forces that are shaping it, and the resistances to those forces.

 - popular culture